 - Exposure to lead-contaminated dust or soil

-- Family member who works with lead
+- Family or household member who works with lead

 - Sibling with elevated blood lead level